wheatman/Packed-Memory-Array/README.md

 It contains 3 major optimizations.

 1. Search Optimization.
 Improving the search also speeds up inserts since inserts must perform a search to know where the element is being inserted.
 We call the PMA with search optimizations an SPMA
 2. Compression.
 We can compress the elements so that the entire PMA takes much less space.
-Also this helps the performance of several operations that were previously memory bound since we reduce the memory traffic requirements.
+Also, this helps the performance of several operations that were previously memory bound since we reduce the memory traffic requirements.
 We call a compressed pma a CPMA.
 3. Batch updates.
 A new algorithm with algorithmic support for batch updates enables these updates to be much faster and to be parallel.

+It also contains the wrapper code to convert the PMA into a graph data structure, PCSR

 This README file is broken into two parts, the first is using the Packed Memory Array in general and as part of other systems.
 The second is how to run specific benchmarks that were used to test and evaluate the behavior of the PMA, CPMA, and SPMA.

+To easily run and use the PMA as a graph data structure I recommend using the [BYO](https://github.com/wheatman/BYO) framework, which has many variations of these PMAs already integrated into the graph benchmark.

 ## Using the different variants of PMA's
-The library itself is header only, so you can just `#include` "[CPMA.h](include/PMA/CPMA.hpp)".
+The library itself is header only, so you can just `#include` "[CPMA.hpp](include/PMA/CPMA.hpp)".

 You will need to download the submodules with
 ```
 git submodule init
 git submodule update
 ```

+The graph data structure can similarly be included with `#include` "[PCSR.hpp](include/PMA/PCSR.hpp)".

 ### PMA Template Parameters